explosion-mental/demwm/README.md

 - <s>a better way of handling layouts at startup</s>

 ## Some wishing pains:
-- change `dwm_random_wall` script to an actual function
+- change `dwm_random_wall` script to an actual function on C.
 - pertag cursor position.
 Save the state of the cursor position between tags.
-- integrate dwmblocks into dwm (prob not worth it)
+- integrate dwmblocks into dwm (prob not worth it).
 - Make gaps an option(?)
 - Can `tcc` (tiny C Compiler) be used along side with the **alpha** patch?
 - <s>getenv("TERMINAL")</s>